 It matters because you can satisfy shopper needs and prevent customer confusion

-As we’ve mentioned previously on this very blog in articles on developing a winning category strategy and how to exceed customer expectations, pleasing your customer is of the utmost importance.
+As we’ve mentioned on this very blog in other articles - one on developing a winning category strategy and another on exceeding customer expectations - pleasing your customer is of the utmost importance.

 Let us explain.

-Your customers come to your stores with a list of items they need to get.
-In entering your store, they expect to find those items.
-More importantly, they expect to find them easily.
+Your customers come to your stores with a list of items they need.
+Upon entering your store, they expect to find those items.
+More importantly, they're expecting no issues.
 To help them, you should provide them with a shopping experience that is as frustration-free as possible.

-Of course, that’s not going to happen if you don’t understand the importance of retail space management or have proper control over your space.
+Of course, that won't happen if you don’t understand the importance of retail space management or have proper control over your space.